gal1419/MERN/README.md

-# simple-react-full-stack
+# MERN

 [![Build Status](https://travis-ci.org/gal1419/HalNet-Server.svg?branch=master)](https://travis-ci.org/gal1419/HalNet-Server)

-This is a boilerplate to build a full stack web application using React, Node.js, Express and Webpack.
+This is a boilerplate to build a full stack web application using React, Node.js, Typescript, Express and Webpack.
 It is also configured with webpack-dev-server, eslint, prettier and babel.
+This project based on the [simple-react-full-stack](https://github.com/crsandeep/simple-react-full-stack);

 - [simple-react-full-stack](#simple-react-full-stack)
   - [Introduction](#introduction)